The Blueprint 3: Background

 The earliest hype over The Blueprint 3 came when DJ Clue released in January 2008 a mixtape song called "Ain't I", produced by Timbaland.
 In the intro, Clue says, "Off that Blueprint 3 baby!"
 However, a spokesperson for Jay-Z said that it was an old, unreleased song and that the recording of The Blueprint 3 had not yet started.
 On July 20, Timbaland, a frequent contributor to previous Jay-Z albums, told MTV News that he would be producing the whole album.
 But in an interview with the Rolling Stone magazine, Jay-Z called the statement "premature".
 In July 2009, Jay-Z confirmed The Blueprint 3 as the album's title during an interview with radio station Shade 45.

 By November 2008, he had finished the album but with lengthy negotiations with Def Jam, he went on to reworking it.
 In January 2009, Jay-Z confirmed continued production of the album and admitted the leak of several songs.
-In a Billboard magazine interview, Jay-Z confirmed "What We Talkin' About", the album's intro, "Thank You", and "Already Home" as song names and collaborations with Australian dance group Empire of the Sun, rappers Drake and Kid Cudi and singer Rihanna.
+In a Billboard magazine interview, Jay-Z confirmed "What We Talkin' About", the album's intro, "Thank You" and "Already Home" as song names, and collaborations with Australian electronic music group Empire of the Sun, rappers Drake and Kid Cudi and singer Rihanna.
 He also mentioned in an interview with DJ Semtex that his favorite song on the album is "Empire State of Mind".
 The official track list for Blueprint 3 was revealed on August 18, confirming the guest appearances from Kanye West, Rihanna, Drake, Kid Cudi, Young Jeezy, J. Cole, Alicia Keys, and more.)

 Artwork

-The cover consists of a large number of all-white instruments and recording tools stacked in a corner, with three red lines across the image.
-Rather than simply using Photoshop, the album's design team carefully stacked all the equipment in a corner then used a projector to create the bars.
+The cover consists of all-white instruments and recording tools stacked in a corner with three red bars superimposed across the image.
+To create the cover, instead of using photo editing software, the album's design team stacked all the equipment in the corner of a room before using a projector to create the bars.
 They then painted red onto the equipment where the projection of the bars was, and replaced the projector with a camera to achieve the correct perspective for the image.
-Blueprint 3 would be Jay-Z's first album cover that did not feature his face on it.
+Blueprint 3 would be Jay-Z's first album to not feature his face on its cover art.